By sharing this link, I acknowledge that I have read and understand the Terms and Conditions.

 MARTIN KRZYWINSKI / SCIENCE PHOTO LIBRARY MARTIN KRZYWINSKI / SCIENCE PHOTO LIBRARY

 Pi number wheel representation, illustration.
-Pi as a path traced by links between successive digits.
+10,000 digits of Pi as a path traced by links between successive digits.
 Each digit is assigned a segment (0-9).
 For example, the sequence '14' is drawn as a link between segment 1 and segment 4.
 Pi (the sixteenth letter of the Greek alphabet) is the symbol used in mathematics to represent the constant of the ratio of the circumference of a circle to its diameter.
 It is a crucial element of periodic functions and is found in many formulae in trigonometry and geometry.
 The value of this ratio is approximately 3.14159.
 It has been calculated to over one trillion digits beyond its decimal point, though as an irrational and transcendental number it continues infinitely without repetition or pattern.
 For different versions of this image, see C038/4613 to C038/4615.

 Model release not required.
 Property release not required.